 Stage 2 - Formal Investigation There will be occasion when complaints need to be formally investigated, due to perceived importance, or unsatisfactory outcome of the Informal stage.
 Stage 2 will involve an investigation led either by the Head Teacher (or nominated Senior Staff Member), the Chair of Governors (or a nominated Governor) or an independent investigator as appropriate to the nature of the complaint.

-Stage 3 - Formal Review Panel Should the Complainant not be satisfied with the outcome of Stage 2, a formal hearing can be requested to review the complaint, and this will consist of a panel of 3 Governors.
+Stage 3 - Formal Governor Review Should the Complainant not be satisfied with the outcome of Stage 2, then a Governor review can be requested.

 The Complaints Procedure can be found in full at Annex C.

 5. Assistance available